Museum and Curatorial Studies

 Career Outcomes

-With a degree in Museum and Curatorial Studies from Stetson University, you'll find diverse career paths.
-Our alumni thrive in roles at places like the Cummer Museum, the Metropolitan Museum of Art, and the Maurine Littleton Gallery.
+Museum and Curatorial Studies graduates enter careers in museums, galleries, and the arts.
+Alumni across different organizations, such as the Cummer Museum, the Metropolitan Museum of Art, and the Maurine Littleton Gallery.
+Career paths include:

 The faculty in Museum and Curatorial Studies bring together a wide range of interests in their scholarly pursuits as well as a deep interest in working with and mentoring undergraduate students.